robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

 For more information on message handling and managed objects see:

-1. core.async.readme
+1. readme-async
-2. core.messageDispatcher.readme
+2. readme-message-dispatcher
-3. framework.object.managed.readme
+3. readme-lifecycle

 ## Packaging A Robotlegs-Specific Extension